tfr42/maven-course-examples/README.md

 maven-course-examples
 ======================
-Examples, Exercises and Solutions for training seminar about [Apache Maven] (http://maven.apache.org/).
+Examples, Exercises and Solutions for training seminar about [Apache Maven](http://maven.apache.org/).
 All projects are intended to be used for training purposes only.
+Running the Maven build requires at least Maven version 3.5+ and JDK 1.7+.

 License
 =======